n19k6/mouse_jiggler/README.md

 Download the appropriate uf2-file from [1] via click on 'Download->nRF52840 Dongle (PCA10059)->DOWNLOAD .UF2 NOW'.
 Double click the reset button and wait until usb share NRF52BOOT is available.
 Copy the downloaded file 'adafruit-circuitpython-pca10059-en_US-4.1.0.uf2' onto the usb share.
-After the the file has been copied the device reboots and appears as usb share CIRCUITPY.
+After the file has been copied the device reboots and appears as usb share CIRCUITPY.
 Check the content of the file boot_out.txt, which should show the new version of circuitpython.

 Step 3: